 If an applicant for assistance retains an interest in an asset that has been transferred to a relative for less than a commercially reasonable price, the income derived from the asset transfer also will be subject to recovery.

-DHHS can bring an action to recover unlawfully obtained medical assistance against the estate of a Medicaid recipient within five years after his or her death and any remaining spouse.
+DHHS can bring an action to recover unlawfully obtained medical assistance against the estate of a Medicaid recipient within five years after his or her death and that of any remaining spouse.

 LB268 defines a recipient’s estate as any real estate, personal property or other asset in which the recipient had any legal title or interest at or immediately prior to the time of the recipient’s death, including insurance policies and annuities in which the recipient had an interest.